StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 </table>
 <br/>

-Notice that l is not *necessarily* true: if you do not do right (and there is no other source of life purpose), then you will not have a life purpose.
+Notice that l is not *necessarily* true: if you do not do right (and there is no other legitimate source of life purpose), then you will not have a life purpose.
+I think it is entirely possible that this explains the general existential torpor of the postmodern West: assuming no other source of life purpose, if you throw out right and wrong (making it definitionally impossible to do right), of course people are going to feel like life is meaningless and futile.